phetsims/phet-info/doc/phet-software-design-patterns.md

 This pattern is used for parameterizing types, which we use to avoid an explosion of constructor parameters. `config` and `options` are the two implementations of that pattern that PhET typically uses for configuring classes.
 The difference between the two is that, fields passed in an object titled `options` must all be "optional."
 If there are some properties of the object parameter that are required, then the parameter should be called `config`.
 Some elements of the `config` parameter can be optional, but each one must be documented accordingly.
 See "Required Fields" below for documentation.

-Use `merge` to overwrite default option values, e.g.:
+Use `merge` to overwrite default option values.
+For example, this `Node` subclass has defaults that are different from `Node`'s defaults:
 ```js
 class MyNode extends Node {
   constructor( options ) {